 The demand for higher education distance learning laboratory science courses is high in New Mexico, but offerings are limited.
 There is a strong unmet need, as a substantial fraction of students find it challenging to migrate to university campuses rather than remaining in the surrounding areas, and another fraction have work and family responsibilities which make it difficult for them to attend afternoon and evening class sessions.
-Astronomy laboratory sections fill to only 40% when held in the late afternoon or evening at NMSU, while the demand for sections which meet earlier in the day overwhelms the supply.
-Due to the limited availability of laboratory-appropriate space on campus, we are already at capacity during early time slots, and thus students who need these courses to graduate are turned away every semester.
+Historically, astronomy laboratory sections have filled to only 40% when held in the late afternoon or evening at NMSU, while the demand for sections which meet earlier in the day overwhelms the supply.
+Due to the limited availability of laboratory-appropriate space on campus we are at capacity during early time slots, and thus students who need these courses to graduate may be turned away every semester.

 Our program comprises four primary components, based on 26 lecture modules starting with exploration of the solar system and ending with the cosmology of the early universe.

 An extensive, interactive self-review library covering all 26 lecture modules provides students with instruction tailored to their rate of learning and mathematical abilities, with personal feedback, as they integrate new knowledge into their existing view of the universe.
 Students each complete roughly 1,600 problems over a semester, drawing from an archive of over 12,000 questions presenting both conceptual and mathematically-focused challenges.

 An instructor analysis tool for reviewing student work archives copies of each exercise completed by every student, including the details of incorrect answers, and reveals trends with topic and time for individuals and groups.
 Instructors are able to monitor individual and group progress, tracking every facet of student action and the global response to individual topics of study.